GoogleCloudPlatform/cluster-toolkit/resources/scripts/startup-script/README.md

 VMs using the startup script created by this resource will pull the runners from that bucket, and therefore must have access to GCS.

+For more information on how to use startup scripts on Google Cloud Platform, please refer to [this document](https://cloud.google.com/compute/docs/instances/startup-scripts/linux).

 ### Example
 ```
 - source: ./resources/scripts/startup-script